ArthurYdalgo/laravext/docs/docs/configuration.md

 :::

-Why would you need to change this?
-Let's say you're using a package that offers something like `Route::multilingual(...)` macro from [chinleung/laravel-multilingual-routes](https://github.com/chinleung/laravel-multilingual-routes) and you want it to be used on all the automatically generated routes of every single `Route::laravext(...)` or `Route::nexus(...)` declaration, you can set this to `multilingual`, and it will be used on all the routes.
-If you don't set this, the default method is `match(['get', 'head'], ...)`.

 ## Strand id length (strand_id_length)

 By default this is set to `64`.
 This is used to generate the a random id for each strand section that is rendered in the blade view, this is used internally for hydration purposes.
 You can change this to any number you want, as long as it's a valid number, just make sure it's long enough to avoid collisions.